LLM rules for PostgreSQL

 Ensure queries are covered by indexes

 If you write a query, it should be covered by an index.
-This rule makes sure that each query has a corresponding index.

 Again, this is written in SQLAlchemy but you can ask an LLM to adapt it to your ORM or the wispbit interface.